-High temperatures, strong winds, and dry conditions - all favorable conditions for wildfires - will increase with climate change.
-As California's climate changes, wildfires will become more frequent and severe.
-In addition to destroying wildlife and homes, wildfires have serious health impacts.
-These health impacts include death and injury from burns or smoke inhalation, as well as the traumatic stress of experiencing such a disaster.
+High temperatures, strong winds, and dry vegetation - all favorable conditions for wildfires - will increase with climate change.
+As California's climate changes, wildfires are becoming more frequent and severe.
+Health impacts include death and injury from burns or smoke inhalation, as well as the traumatic stress of experiencing such a disaster.

 How does climate change affect wildfires?

 Climate change will create favorable conditions for wildfires in California, including:

 - Parched soils (including a two-thirds reduction in snowpack by 2100)

 These conditions increase the frequency and intensity of California wildfires.
 As suburban areas continue to encroach on wild lands, additional communities in California are at risk from wildfires.

 Wildfires have immediate and long-lasting effects on health.

 Residents in the fire's path, as well as first responders and emergency workers, risk injury from burns and smoke inhalation, which can be severe and even fatal.